Prevention and Treatment of Cardiomyopathy

 How can cardiomyopathy be prevented?

-You can't prevent inherited types of cardiomyopathy.
-But you can take steps to lower your risk for conditions that may lead to (or complicate) cardiomyopathy, such as coronary heart disease, high blood pressure and heart attack.
+Cardiomyopathy can be acquired when it develops due to other diseases or conditions or it may be inherited.
+The cause is not always known.
+Prevention is taking steps to lower your risk for conditions that may lead to (or complicate) cardiomyopathy, such as coronary heart disease, high blood pressure and heart attack.

-Cardiomyopathy can be precipitated by an underlying disease or condition.
-Treating that initial problem early enough may help prevent the complications presented by cardiomyopathy.
-For example, to control the underlying conditions of high blood pressure, high blood cholesterol and diabetes:
+Cardiomyopathy can be caused by an underlying disease or condition.
+Treating that initial problem early may help prevent the complications presented by cardiomyopathy.
+For example, to control high blood pressure, high blood cholesterol and diabetes:

 • Get regular checkups with your health care professional.